graphile/worker/README.md

 an existing job with the same job key is found is controlled by the `job_key_mode` setting:

-- `replace` (default) - overwrites the job with the new values.
+- `replace` (default) - overwrites the unlocked job with the new values.
 This is primarily useful for rescheduling, updating, or **debouncing** (delaying execution until there have been no events for at least a certain time period).
-  Locked jobs are capped and a new job is scheduled.
+  Locked jobs will cause a new job to be scheduled instead.
-- `preserve_run_at` - overwrites the job with the new values, but preserves `run_at`.
+- `preserve_run_at` - overwrites the unlocked job with the new values, but preserves `run_at`.
 This is primarily useful for **throttling** (executing at most once over a given time period).
-Locked jobs are capped and a new job is scheduled.
+Locked jobs will cause a new job to be scheduled instead.
-- `unsafe_dedupe` - if an existing job is found, even if it is locked or permanently failed, then no attributes will be updated.
+- `unsafe_dedupe` - if an existing job is found, even if it is locked or permanently failed, then it won't be updated.
 This is very dangerous as it means that the event that triggered this `add_job` call may not result in any action.
 It is strongly advised you do not use this mode unless you are certain you know what you are doing.

 The full `job_key_mode` algorithm is roughly as follows: